lblod/harvesting-validator/README.md

 # [HARVESTING-SELF-SERVICE]: Validation Task

+## !IMPORTANT

+Version 0.2.x and onward introduces the split files feature (each downloaded pages is treated as a separate model), major breaking changes with 0.1.x are expected.

+If you don't use the latest version of the harvester (master branch), please do not upgrade.

 Validate and filter based on a single shacl application profile.

 - React to delta
 - Validate the graph fetched from the input container
 - Filter the errored triples
 - Generate a https://www.w3.org/ns/shacl#ValidationReport

 ## Setup using docker-compose